Zellyy1/Smart-Traffic-Management-System/README.md

-# Smart Adaptive Traffic Management System
+# Smart Traffic Management System using Object Detection

 An intelligent traffic management system that uses computer vision and adaptive algorithms to optimize traffic signal timing based on real-time vehicle detection.